Snakebites in Children

 Some snakebites may be hard to avoid.
 But you can take steps to reduce your child's risk.
 These include:

 - Teach your child to leave snakes alone.
-Teach him or her not to get too close.
+Teach them not to poke snakes with sticks or get close to them.

-- Make sure your child stays out of tall grass unless he or she wears thick leather boots.
+- Make sure your child stays out of tall grass unless they wear thick leather boots.

 - Teach your child to stay on paths when hiking or walking in the woods.

-- Do not allow your child to reach into tall grasses or other places snakes may be.
+- Don't allow your child to reach into tall grasses or other places snakes may be.
 Tell your child not to pick up large rocks or firewood.

 - Make sure your child knows to watch for snakes when climbing on rocks.